What is a Supplemental Needs Trust in New Jersey?

 What Happens to a Special Needs Trust When the Beneficiary Turns 65?

-Firstly, any transfers into the SNT from the beneficiary’s own assets are prohibited after they reach the age of 65.
-This is a critical point: no additional assets from the beneficiary can be deposited into the trust once they hit this age milestone.
-These late contributions are considered an improper transfer of resources, and they can have negative consequences, potentially affecting the beneficiary’s eligibility for certain government benefits.
+This is a critical point: no additional assets from the beneficiary can be deposited into the trust once they reach this age milestone.
+These late contributions are considered an improper transfer of resources and can have negative consequences, potentially affecting the beneficiary’s eligibility for certain government benefits.

 Additionally, all contributions to the trust must be completed before the beneficiary turns 65.
 This means that planning ahead is essential.
 Relatives, guardians, or the beneficiaries themselves should ensure that all intended assets are placed into the SNT well before their 65th birthday.

-SNTs are an effective tool for families to assist adults with disabilities to streamline their everyday living expenses and preserve vital sources of government assistance they receive.
-To decide whether or not an SNT is right for a member of your family, you should seek the services of a reputable Special Needs Trust attorney in New Jersey, contact Christine Matus of the Matus Law Group at (732) 785-4453 to schedule an appointment.
+Special Needs Trusts (SNTs) are an effective tool for families to assist adults with disabilities in streamlining their everyday living expenses and preserving vital sources of government assistance they receive.
+To determine whether an SNT is right for a member of your family, you should seek the services of a reputable New Jersey special needs trust attorney.
+Contact The Matus Law Group today at (732) 785-4453 to schedule an appointment.